 Simply put, a dimpled golf ball travels further than a smooth golf ball.
 They also provides more control when it comes off golf clubs.
 Dimples create a thin layer of air pressure around the golf ball, and according to Golf.com, it cuts down drag and significantly improves the ball flight.

-Golf ball dimples are also used in the ball?s lift into the air and even help create that crazy backspin on the fairway you see USGA and PGA Tour professionals do so well.
-Aerodynamics are a beautiful thing, right?
+Golf ball dimples are also used in the ball’s lift into the air and even help create that crazy backspin on the fairway you see USGA and PGA Tour professionals do so well.
+Aerodynamics in modern golf are a beautiful thing, right?

 How Many Dimples Do Golf Balls Have?